Gum tissue inflammation after crown placement

 Are there specific types of dental crowns that are less likely to cause gum inflammation?

 Yes, there are specific types of dental crowns that are less likely to cause gum inflammation.
 All-ceramic or all-porcelain crowns are often preferred for their biocompatibility, meaning they are less likely to cause allergic reactions or irritation to the gum tissue.
 These crowns do not contain metal, which can sometimes cause allergic reactions or contribute to gum inflammation in sensitive individuals.
 Zirconia crowns are another excellent option, known for their strength and compatibility with gum tissues.
 These crowns are metal-free and have a smooth surface, reducing the likelihood of plaque accumulation and subsequent gum irritation.
 Additionally, resin crowns, although not as durable as ceramic or zirconia, can also be a good option for patients with metal allergies.
-Choosing crowns made from these materials can help minimize the risk of gum inflammation and ensure a more comfortable and successful dental restoration.
+Choosing crowns made from these materials can help minimise the risk of gum inflammation and ensure a more comfortable and successful dental restoration.

 What is crown lengthening?